 After that, this voice will be integrated with Live Speech.
 And as always, Apple ensures the privacy of all conversations.

 Magnifier’s Detection Mode will get a new feature for vision accessibility called Point and Speak.
 It’s designed for users who are blind or have limited vision.
 When you point at any text, your iPhone will recognize that and read it aloud to assist you in interacting with real-life objects with text labels.

-Point and Speak use data from the Camera app, the LiDAR Scanner, and on-device machine learning.
-It will be compatible with VoiceOver and may be used with other Magnifier features like People Detection, Door Detection, and Image Descriptions to help disabled users to roam around.
+Point and Speak uses data from the Camera app, the LiDAR Scanner, and on-device machine learning.
+It will be compatible with VoiceOver and may be used with other Magnifier features like People Detection, Door Detection, and Image Descriptions to help disabled users roam around.

 Cheers to empowerment!

-The upcoming features in iOS 17 reflect Apple’s commitment to inclusivity and empowerment of disabled users worldwide.
+These iOS 17 features reflect Apple’s commitment to inclusivity and empowerment of disabled users worldwide.
 Apple’s collaboration with disability communities ensures these features address real-life challenges while on-device machine learning protects user privacy.
-I am too excited about testing the new features and experiencing how they will create milestones.
-What about you?

 - Best accessibility tips for iPhone users